Skip to main content

 Fluid Retention

 Fluid retention, sometimes requiring intervention (e.g., diuretics, fluid management, hospitalization), reported.
-Peripheral edema a known class effect of endothelin-receptor antagonists and also a consequence of PAH.
+Peripheral edema is a known class effect of endothelin-receptor antagonists and also a consequence of PAH.

 If clinically important fluid retention occurs, evaluate further to determine cause; initiate specific treatment or discontinue bosentan if necessary.

 Reduced sperm counts observed in men with PAH receiving usual dosages of bosentan; cannot exclude possibility of adverse effects on spermatogenesis.
+May impair fertility in males of reproductive potential; unknown whether such effects would be reversible.

-Possible dose-related decreases in hemoglobin and hematocrit.
 Monitor hemoglobin 1 and 3 months after initiation of therapy and every 3 months thereafter.

 Specific Populations